barryanders/mac-primer/README.md

 ## Update Everything

-You can update everything with this one-liner.
+Update everything with this one-liner.

 ```bash
 update